 “In many, many countries across the world, drink the water that comes out of the tap, and there's only one place you're going to end up - the bathroom.
 In these situations, you have two options.
 Spend money on dozen of plastic bottles that are slowly killing the planet, or find some way to make the water safe.
 Unsurprisingly, we go for option number two.
 Either bring with you on your travels a water bottle that has an in-built filter or uses a steripen.
 Some accommodations will provide filtered water, in which case, refill a quality glass water bottle each day.
 Do note that even in countries where the tap water is technically sanitary, mineral levels can vary quite significantly so ease your body in gently.”

-Getting sick whilst on holiday is something none of us want to endure, but sometimes these things can’t be helped, which is why it is essential that you have travel medical insurance to cover you in case of emergency healthcare and the cost of treatment.
-Here at Medical Travel Compared we offer travel insurance for a whole host of pre-existing conditions, so you don’t have to worry about finding cover for your condition.
-For more articles and inspiration like this one, make sure you head to our blog.
+Getting sick whilst on holiday is something none of us want to endure, but sometimes these things can’t be helped, which is why you must have travel medical insurance to cover you in case of emergency healthcare and the cost of treatment.